5 Great Hikes in Florida's Hernando County

 To get a feel for Hernando County's natural beauty, spend some time on the following five paths.
-Because, when it comes to outdoor recreation, Hernando County parks and protected areas don't disappoint.

 1. Chinsegut Nature Center Tract